 - 2 Identify what is meant by the term 'Pangaea'.
-[1 mark] - 3 Define the term tectonic plate.
-[1 mark] - 4 Analyse what the theory of plate tectonics says about the position and movement of the continents over geological time.
-[2 marks] - 5 Propose how you could demonstrate tectonic plates to a primary school student.
-[2 marks] - 6 Fossil seashells have been found on Mount Everest.
-Explain how they might have got there.
+[1 mark] - 3 Recall the definition of 'tectonic plates'.
+[1 mark] - 4 Describe what scientists most likely believed about the structure of the Earth's crust before the theory of plate tectonics was proposed.
+[1 mark] - 5 Analyse what the theory of plate tectonics says about the position and movement of the continents over geological time.
+[2 marks]

+Propose how you could demonstrate tectonic plates to a primary school student.
 [2 marks]